kr-g/gitonic/README.md

 ## other installation dependencies

-to use git difftool, and mergetool download and install a 3rd party tool like [`meld merge`](https://meldmerge.org/) and configure like described below.
+to use git difftool, and mergetool, download and install a 3rd party tool like [`meld merge`](https://meldmerge.org/) and configure like described below.